standard-computers/stds/README.md

 ```

 - `ACCESS_TYPE` - Constraint access type (scope)
-    - `private` - Only accessible in constructor, or custom getters & setters.
+    - `private` - Only accessible in constructor, or custom getters and setters.
     - `protected` - Can be publicly read but only written to in the constructor and getters & setters.
     - `public` - public – Allows manipulation from any point or user.
 Public has native getters & setters.
     - `global` - Can be read from anywhere but only manipulated from within package

 - `VAR_NAME` - Name of constraint.
-Can only be lowercase letters, numbers, or underscores.
+Only lowercase letters, numbers, or underscores.
-- `VAR_TYPE` - Standard variable types: `string`, `bool`, `int`, `double`, `char`, `array`, `standard`
+- `VAR_TYPE` - Standard variable types: `string`, `bool`, `int`, `double`, `char`, `array`, `Standard`
 - `VAR_LENGTH` - Number of characters accepted as integer.
   -  The optional char `!` means the constraint value provided is equal to the `VAR_LENGTH` provided.
 The record will be rejected if length doesn't match.
-- `VAR_REF` - Constraint references allow you to shorthand standards and constraints.
-If standard ‘school’ is `SCH` and has a constraint ‘street’ as `SADDR`, in many cases we can access this as SCH.ADDR.
+- `VAR_REF` - Constraint reference allows you to shorthand Standards and constraints.
+If Standard ‘school’ is `SCH` and has a constraint ‘street’ as `SADDR`, in many cases we can access this as SCH.ADDR.
 - `"DEFAULT_VALUE"` - Default value.
 If a value is not provided for this constraint, the value listed will be used.
 If you provide no value, the value saved will be `NULL`

 ## Extending Standards

-Like other coding languages for objects, you can extend a standard to effectively duplicate a table for separate use.
+Like other coding languages for objects, you can extend a Standard to duplicate a table for separate use.
 A classic example is vehicle applications and types.

 ```
 truck: TRCK: @VHL
 ```

-Using this format lets you duplicate a standard for another object.
 We can also extend by appending constraints.

 ```
 truck: TRCK: @VHL {
-    protected owner standard @PER OWNR *
+    protected owner Standard @PER OWNR *
     protected double max_weight MXWGHT
 }
 ```